 Enter Spencer MacCallum, a man who had become Quezada's mentor and agent.
 He was responsible for bringing Mata Ortiz pottery to the mainstream by helping Quezada get into various museums and galleries.

 MacCallum had found Quezada while at a pottery store in New Mexico.
 There, he saw some of the early Mata Ortiz pottery and decided to find the person who had created it.
 He set off to Northern Mexico without any information on the craftsman.
 No names, no leads, only pictures of the pottery he saw.
 (Source: Donnelly, Karen (April 2000). ""The art of innovation: Mexico Mata Ortiz pottery"".
 The World and I. 15 (4): 112-117.)

 He found Quezada by asking around northern Mexico until he was led to the Mata Ortiz village.
 Once there, he proposed to give Quezada financial backing and connections in exchange for his continued work.
 He helped Quezada get into many prestigious museums and galleries, including his first one: Arizona State Museum.
 (Source: Donnelly, Karen (April 2000). ""The art of innovation: Mexico Mata Ortiz pottery"".
 The World and I. 15 (4): 112-117.)

 Juan Quezada Celado's craftsmanship was finally recognized for its brilliance.
 He had taught friends and family until finally a good portion of his village was creating the pottery.
 It was rightfully named Mata Ortiz, and had brought the village out of poverty.

-Want to know how it’s made?
-Here is a quick video showing the basic methods of making Mata Ortiz pottery.
+Want to know how it's made?
+Here is a quick video on YouTube showing the basic methods of making Mata Ortiz pottery.